conradakunga/Blog/_posts/2025-02-24-how-sql-injection-works-part-2.md

 ![InjectionViewParameters](../images/2025/02/InjectionViewParameters.png)

-Parameter also allow you to mitigate against another attack - excessively **large payloads**.
+Parameters also allow you to mitigate against another attack - excessively **large payloads**.

 For example in our database we have specified that the size of the `Username` and `Password` columns is **100** characters.
-We can therefore **truncte** any incoming payloads to that length with this knowledge.
+We can therefore **truncate** any incoming payloads to that length with this knowledge.
 You do that by setting the `Size` property as follows:

 ```c#
 cmd.Parameters.AddWithValue("@Username", request.Username).Size = 100;